watem-sedem/watem-sedem/docs/tutorial.rst

 .. code-block:: ini

     [User Choices]
-    simplified model version = 0
+    Only WS = 0

-Using the CN-part implies we need to define addition input in the ini-file too.
+Using the CN-part implies we need to define additional input in the ini-file.
-In the :ref:`reference <simple>`, the mandatory input is described.
+At the bottom of the :ref:`Only WS <simple>`, the mandatory input is for running the full CN-WS model is described.
 We extend the ini-file with this input:

 .. code-block:: ini